AdaCore/spark2014/lrm/source/packages.rst

 #.
 Goals to be met by language feature:

-    * **Requirement:** It shall be possible to provide an abstracted view of hidden state that can be referred to in specifications of program behaviour.
+    * **Requirement:** It shall be possible to provide an abstracted view of hidden state that can be referred to in specifications of program behavior.

       **Rationale:** this allows modular analysis, since modular is analysis performed before all package bodies are available and so before all hidden state is known.